-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 - Properly use header tags with keywords (related keywords work nicely here).

-- Use bold, italics, and bullet points judiciously to make reading easier, increasing UX and on-page reading time.
+- Use bold, italics, and bullet points judiciously to make reading easier, improving UX and increasing on-page reading time.

 - Offer internal/external linking recommendations.